 MDM Implementation Style Considerations

 Master data management implementation is a tricky one.
 Sometimes, it becomes difficult for organizations to decide which MDM approach to adopt.
 Some organizations need to use MDM for product information management to support their global product data synchronization or supply chain management.
-Other organization may need to use MDM for customer data application to support customer-centric objectives.
-So, it all depends upon different business requirements that businesses have to get a single view of their master data.
+Other organizations may need to use MDM for customer data applications to support customer-centric objectives.
+So, it all depends upon different business requirements that businesses have to get a single view of their master data, such as:

-However, MDM is a long-term commitment; organizations must use a best-of-breed solution that not just support their main data domains, but any number of data domains.
-So, organizations should choose single-domain MDM solution where it makes sense, and, if a single domain solution cannot meet requirements, they should consider multidomain MDM.
+However, MDM is a long-term commitment; organizations must use a best-of-breed solution that not just supports their main data domains but any number of data domains.
+So, organizations should choose a single-domain MDM solution where it makes sense, and if a single domain solution cannot meet requirements, they should consider multidomain MDM.